ten tips to hold onto your warm leads

 Another multithreading technique often overlooked is tracking job changes of your past customers and prospects.

 Revenue teams often overlook this strategy because the manual process of tracking these leads is tedious and overwhelming.
-But you can automate tracking job changes and generate leads that are 3x likely to buy with UserGems.
+UserGems automates this tracking, surfacing leads that are 3x more likely to buy because they already know your product.

 The revenue team at Cobalt, a UserGems customer, generated warm leads that increased their ROI to 18X by tracking job change triggers.

-“I’ll take quality over volume any day.
+“Quality matters more than volume when it comes to lead generation.
 And the quality and conversion rate of a UserGems lead is way higher than that of a content syndication program or an outsourced BDR program.
 Content syndication helps fill out our database in terms of people to nurture, but the conversion doesn’t always play out,” says Clare Corriveau, Director of Demand Generation at Cobalt.
 “And UserGems puts a nice warm lead who’s open to having a conversation for a BDR.
 Our BDRs are happy.
 I look forward to the first week of every month because it’s the UserGems day.”

 💡PLAYBOOK: Adopt Cobalt’s playbook to drive revenue alignment and generate a warm pipeline on autopilot.